 They’ve actually been around for a few years, and are part of the “pay for what you use” trend in airline pricing schemes.
 A Basic Economy fare gives you nothing but a spot somewhere on the plane.
 No bells, no whistles, no perks.
 In theory the model seems like it could work, as long as you know what you are signing up for.
 But a lot of the “perks” that don’t come with Basic Economy aren’t actually perks at all, they are basic necessities that business travelers need and value.

 Comparison of fare types on 3 major airlines

 For a real life example, let’s look at a midweek round-trip ticket from New York to Chicago.
-Pricing on three of the major US airlines (American Airlines, Delta, and United) is almost identical and the cost difference between Basic Economy and Standard Economy ranges from $49-$51.
+Fares for three of the major US airlines (American Airlines, Delta, and United) are almost identical and the cost difference between Basic Economy and Standard Economy ranges from $49-$51.
 However, if a person is booked in Basic Economy on any of these airlines they are held to the following restrictions:

 - No changes can be made to the reservation (even for a fee).

 - No seats can be selected prior to check in (even for a fee).

 - No miles can be accrued.